 Lest this article come across as nothing more than a promotion for The Sanctuary on Penn, it’s essential to step back a bit further and evaluate the implications of the owner’s decisions from a historic preservation standpoint.
 While a renovation of the exterior would have faced inevitable obstacles from Indiana Historic Landmarks and other preservation advocates, most of the interior was fair game.
 After all, the previous owner had largely gutted it.
 And most adaptive re-uses require some changes to the interior configuration to allow for the building’s new function.

-So what if the new owner had decided for a complete interior renovation, making the church look as if it had been built last year?
+So what if the new owner of The Sanctuary on Penn had decided for a complete interior renovation, making the church look as if it had been built last year?
 Obviously such an approach would have increased the costs exponentially, and it might have attracted a different clientele—those who may find the cracked plaster and exposed brick a bit off-putting.
 But at the same time, it could have symbolically tethered the building to its ecclesiastical roots: by suppressing the intrigue elicited by its age, the only other conspicuous point of reference is its “churchiness”.
 So, instead, he wisely chose to intensify its ancientness, diluting the allusions to religion: it is first and foremost an old building, and it wasat one time a Lutheran church.
 By doing this, he opened The Sanctuary up to a much broader audience: it’s not just going to attract Lutherans, or the church-minded (though it certainly won’t repel them either).
 Much of this strategy recalls the point made at the beginning of this essay: the majority of Americans no longer attend church in century-old buildings.
 While the shrinking Mainlines are more likely to conduct services in an edifice from the 19th century, they too have largely migrated to newer buildings in the suburbs.
 Meanwhile, the burgeoning non-denominational churches overwhelmingly meet in new structures, many of which are unadorned.
 A conventional old church building like First Lutheran is almost a novelty.
 It’s simply a classy relic that now serves as a multi-purpose venue, without the restrictions for hosting exclusively Lutheran weddings that might have stymied it back when it was a church.

 The “dechurchification” of this building has clearly expanded its breadth of potential uses.
 The smart adaptation warrants one last comparison to a well-regarded Indianapolis venue, the Earth House, which closed operations last summer at Lockerbie Central United Methodist Church.
 The Earth House was first and foremost a community non-profit, but hosting live music shows proved quite lucrative and became a primary source of revenue.
 However, the fundamental bylaws of the United Methodist denomination forbade the consumption of alcohol within the church buildings, which ultimately could have deterred some musicians from performing there (though it did allow the Earth House to host all-ages shows).
 Near the end of the organization’s life, it managed to secure an exemption to the alcohol restriction from the UMC conference, though it still closed within a few months.
 Now, the Sanctuary on Penn has begun to fill the void left by the Earth House, but without any restrictions on alcohol.

-The minds behind The Sanctuary wisely blended what they knew about historic preservation with just the right interior changes to maximize the building’s fungible character.
+The minds behind The Sanctuary on Penn wisely blended what they knew about historic preservation with just the right interior changes to maximize the building’s fungible character.
 First Lutheran still evokes a church, but a quick visit inside shows how well it downplays this history, while still retaining many of the old surviving church references.
 The renovation found the perfect compromise, and in a niche market as competitive as event hosting, these aesthetic negotiations should significantly improve its chances of long-term viability—as well as the survival of one of the city’s oldest buildings.